arlindohall/arlindohall.github.io/_posts/random-strings-in-bash.md

 alias hd "hexdump -e '\"%02x\"'"
 ```

+[^1]: If you use bash, you can use the same alias, just replace the space
+    after `alias` with an equal sign.

 Okay so if you use those aliases, you can do...

     head -c 4 /dev/random | hd